-Painting your master bedroom walls dark purple might seem a little scary, but these purple bedroom decorating ideas will put your mind at ease and show you how to create a room you’ll never want to leave.
+Painting your master bedroom walls dark purple might seem a little scary, but this stunning maser bedroom makeover will put your mind at ease and show you how to create a room you’ll never want to leave.

 It’s been a couple of weeks since the One Room Challenge ended and the last details of my purple master bedroom makeover are finally finished!